harquail/nook_foldlings_thesis/markdown_chapters/40_Tech_Interface_Implementation.md

 \doublespacing
 \normalsize

-**>>TODO: CITE APPLE DOCS**
+Within the specific function in SketchView, pan gestures are converted into feature edges by listening to _touchesBegan_, _touchesMoved_, and _touchesEnded_.
+When a pan begins, we create a new feature of the appropriate type and set it as the currently active drawing feature.
+When the pan is updated, we add and/or modify edges in the active feature.
+When the pan ends, we make final modifications to edges, validate the feature, and add it to the sketch.

+**>>TODO, COULD ALGO HERE**

+Of course, the implementation of pan delegate methods varie widely between  features.
+For example, a diagonal pan with the box fold tool selected would create folds and cuts to form a box between the start and end point, whereas the same touch in the freeform tool would create

 ##Fold Feature Preview

 While the user is drawing, the SketchView displays a preview  of the feature in progress, to give feedback on the drawing.
 Meanwhile, the SketchView also displays the previously drawn features that have been added to the sketch.
-Although the display of cuts and folds for the current feature is visually similar to those of the final feature, the method of drawing a preview version of the feature varies from the generation of final feature edges.
+Although the display of cuts and folds for the current feature is visually similar to those of the final feature, the method of drawing a preview version of the currently active feature varies from the generation of final feature edges.

-For polygons, we display

-We store the separately, not added to the list of features.
+We store the currently active feature separately, it is not added to the list of features until it is completed and passes validation.
+Thus, its edges are drawn by the function that draws all edges currently in the sketch.
+For performance reasons, we display a preview of the active feature on top of all features in the sketch — modifications to existing features, and expensive operations such as truncation for freeform shapes, are performed only when the feature is added to the sketch.
+During drawing, we display the set of preview edges stored in the feature, which are sometimes differ from the final feature edges.

+For box folds, we display a preview of all the edges, but do not occlude the middle fold until the feature is completed.
+For freeform features, we do not perform truncation until the feature is completed (and spans a driving fold).
+As a preview, the SketchView shows the user's touch path as a cut.
+For polygons, we display control circles at vertices.
+These circles indicate that the vertices are draggable, modifying edge endpoints dynamically.
+For v-folds, we display a dynamic preview of the vertical cut and top and bottom diagonal folds.
+The middle diagonal angle is not calculated until the feature is added to the sketch.

+**>>TODO: MOVE THE FOLLOWING**
-We capture interpolation points a function of touch velocity.
+We capture interpolation points as a function of touch velocity.
 That is, when the user draws more quickly, we capture more interpolation points closer together.
 This allows us to capture the entire drawing with a similar level of detail throughout, and correct for the gesture recognizer sending relatively more frequent updates when the touch is moving more slowly.

-showing feature state

-Drawing in progress
-Drawing features already in the sketch

 ##Feature Creation

-Shading planes

 Once the user completes a feature, we add it to the sketch^[Assuming the feature is valid. **>>TODO: cite validity**].
+Adding a feature to the sketch requires modifying existing features in the sketch, constructing parent-child relationships, and recalculating planes from edges.
+How these tasks are achieved depends on the specific FoldFeature class.

-The feature-specific implementations of the FoldFeature superclass are described in Chapter \ref{tool-implementation} on page \pageref{tool-implementation}.
+ The specific implementations of the FoldFeature superclass are described in Chapter \ref{tool-implementation} on page \pageref{tool-implementation}.
 The Sketch class contains methods for adding and removing features from the sketch.
 It also contains lower-level functions for adding, removing, and replacing edges.
-These methods are typically called by feature-specific methods that modify the sketch.
+These methods are typically called by feature-specific methods that modify the sketch, such as _splitFoldByOcclusion_.

+In addition to adding a feature to the sketch, we also calculate the planes, as described in **>>MARISSA**.
+This allows us to shade planes based on orientation.
+After calculating planes from edges, relationships between planes are stored in the plane tree within the sketch.
+Within _getPlanes_, plane orientations are set by traversing the plane tree, alternating between vertical and horizontal.